prembis2431/GPT_Clone_Netflix/README.md

 - Planning for MainContauiner & secondary container
 - Fetch Data for Trailer Video
 - Update Store with Trailer Video Data
-- Embedded the Yotube video and make it autoplay and mute
+- Embedded the YouTube video and make it autoplay and mute
-- Tailwind Classes to make Main Container look pleasing
+- Tailwind Classes to make the Main Container look pleasing
-- Build Secondary Container.
+- Build a Secondary Container.
 - Build Movie List
 - Build Movie Card
 - TMDB Image CDN URL